ckan/ckan/doc/maintaining/installing/install-from-package.rst

    There may be a ``PermissionError: [Errno 13] Permission denied:`` message when restarting supervisor or accessing CKAN via a browser for the first time.
-This happens when a different user is used to execute the web server than the user who installed CKAN and the support software.
-A workaround would be to open up the permissions on the ``/path/to/ckan/lib/default/src/ckan/ckan/public/base/i18n/`` directory to be world-readable ie: ``chmod 777 /path/to/ckan/lib/default/src/ckan/ckan/public/base/i18n/`` before starting/accessing CKAN.
-Once all the .js files have been generated in this directory the permissions could be changed back to what they were previously.
+This happens when a different user is used to execute the web server process than the user who installed CKAN and the support software.
+A workaround would be to open up the permissions on the ``/path/to/ckan/lib/default/src/ckan/ckan/public/base/i18n/`` directory so that this user could write the .js files into it.
+Accessing CKAN will generate these files for a new install, or you could run ``ckan -c /path/to/ckan.ini translation js`` to explicitly generate them.